carted/handling-variable-length-text-tf/README.md

 ## Navigating through the notebooks

+* `bigram-tfidf-shallow-mlp.ipynb`: Shows how to use bigrams along with TF-IDF vectorization to train a simple test classification model with fully-connected layers.
 * `smart-batching-shallow-mlp.ipynb`: Shows how to train a text classifier using simple models consisting of embeddings, GRUs, and fully-connected layers.
 * `bert/`